Quasinormal frequencies using the hidden conformal symmetry of the Schwarzschild black hole

 Furthermore, the first radial eigenfunction $R^{(1)}(\rho)$ can be explicitly constructed as \be R^{(1)}(\rho) =

-\ee which show that at infinity $R^{(1)}$ vanishes, while near the horizon $R^{(1)}$ remains to be the outgoing mode.
-One can easily show that the $n$-th radial eigenfunction $ R^{(n)}(\rho)$ behaves as the same way as $R^{(1)}$ by induction.
+\ee which show that at infinity $R^{(1)}(\rho)$ satisfies the Dirichlet boundary condition, while near the horizon $R^{(1)}(\rho)$ remains to be the outgoing mode.
+One can easily show that the $n$-th radial eigenfunction $ R^{(n)}(\rho)$ behaves as the same way as $R^{(1)}(\rho)$ by induction.

 In order to obtain the truly QNFs, we have to impose the two boundary conditions: outgoing mode near the horizon ($\rho \to \infty$) and ingoing mode at infinity ($\rho \to 0$).
 However, we point out that $R^{(n)}(\rho)$ do not satisfy the ingoing boundary condition at infinity because they are the solutions which were obtained by considering the {\it subtracted geometry}.
-Curiously, we observe that $R^{(n)}(0)=0$ which implies that in this framework, one could not impose the ingoing boundary condition at infinity.
+Curiously, we observe that $R^{(n)}(\rho)\sim 0$ as $\rho\rightarrow 0$, which implies that in this framework, one could not impose the ingoing boundary condition at infinity.
 In this sense, we could not regard (\ref{impq}) as the truly QNFs which describe the largely damped modes around the Schwarzschild black hole because we have considered the {\it subtracted geometry}.